LassoSoft/LassoGuide/lasso_guide_source/language/threading.rst

 Threading refers to how a language manages the running of multiple tasks at the same time.
 Lasso has integrated support for running multiple threads, allowing it to handle many application requests at the same time.
 Threading in Lasso is designed to be easy to use and safe.
-Lasso does not feature global variables, thus all data is local to individual threads.
+Lasso does not feature global variables, so all data is local to individual threads.
 Threads can communicate with one another by sending object messages back and forth.
 These objects are copied as they are transmitted to ensure that data structures remain consistent.